Ellmen/alcov/README.md

-# CoV Breakdown
+# Alcov

-Analysis of SARS-CoV-2 mutations.
+Abundance learning for SARS-CoV-2 variants.
 The primary purpose of the tool is:

 * Estimating abundace of variants of concern from wastewater sequencing data